 First Day Kids Vitamins and Behavior, ADHD Claims

 The brand First Day has run many social media ads claiming their toddler vitamins can help with ADHD symptoms and behavioral problems.
-I feel it’s important to cover this topic on my blog as I’ve written several toddler vitamin reviews.

 Here’s what you should know about these ads and claims.